 It was probably for this type of hotheaded rashness and fanaticism that the surname “Boanerges,” which means “Sons of Thunder,” was bestowed on them when they were ordained to the Twelve, MAR 3:17.
 Note, however, that there was some excuse for their action.

 The impression left by the Transfiguration was still greatly upon them.
 They felt strongly that their Lord, whom they had just beheld “in His glory” with “His countenance altered” and “shining garments,” should not be subjected to such indignities by the Samaritans.

-Upon the occasion of our Lord’s last journey to Jerusalem, MAR 10:32, the two brothers gave expression to this presumptuous rashness in a more selfish manner, MAR 10:35-45.
-They presumed upon their intimacy with Jesus and made the following request.
+Upon the occasion of our Lord’s last journey to Jerusalem, the two brothers gave expression to this presumptuous rashness in a more selfish manner.
+They presumed their intimacy with Jesus and made the following request.